Justine Mee Liff Fund for the Emerald Necklace

 The Liff Fund supports the Emerald Necklace’s renewal initiatives including major capital improvements like buildings, pathways and footbridges as well as landscape restoration and other specialized activities such as planting trees, and installing lighting, signage and park furniture.

-Current Liff Fund Project
+Current Liff Fund Projects

 - Restoration of the only existing fountain in the Olmsted-designed parks, the Kelleher Rose Garden Fountain in the Back Bay Fens, was completed in 2014.
 It has been returned to the original Shurcliff design, including the previously existing cherubs and planters